 - 1. Density Bonus In projects using the Workforce Housing Density Bonus, at least 20% of the total dwelling units (rounded up) must be reserved for households between 61% to 105% of median income for the Atlanta metropolitan area. - 2.
 Reserved Units The reserved units must be of compatible quality and appearance to the other units in the development.
 In large developments, every effort shall be made to mix the designated workforce housing units among the remaining units to avoid economic segregation. - 3.
-Rental Housing When supplying rental housing, the applicant must, through a restrictive covenant, deed restriction, bylaws of the subdivision association, mortgage or property deed clause, or other method acceptable to the County, satisfactorily guarantee that designated affordable rental housing units, permitted under this density bonus, remain reserved for eligible households for a period of at least 12 years, or for some other time period as determined by the County.
+Rental Housing When supplying rental housing, the applicant must, through a restrictive covenant, deed restriction, bylaws of the subdivision association, mortgage or property deed clause, or other method acceptable to the County,

-- 4. Homeownership Units All reserved dwelling units which are intended for home ownership shall be sold only to qualified workforce wage (moderate income) buyers.
+- satisfactorily guarantee that designated affordable rental housing units, permitted under this density bonus, remain reserved for eligible households for a period of at least 12 years, or for some other time period as determined by the County. - 4.
+Homeownership Units All reserved dwelling units which are intended for home ownership shall be sold only to qualified workforce wage (moderate income) buyers.
 No further restrictions shall apply to the future sale of such homes unless required by the provisions of associated subsidized financing programs. - 5.
 Proof of Guarantees Proof of such guarantees must be submitted and /or recorded for all units (both rental and home ownership) prior to the permitting of any additional units in excess of that permitted by the underlying land use category.

-Chapter 8 Implementation Supplemental Policy Guidelines - Workforce Housing withstanding the requirements of the Workforce Housing Density Bonus above, all projects utilizing the workforce housing bonus must be programmed to be served by both public water and public sewer prior to the issuance of a Certificate of Occupancy on the project.
+Supplemental Policy Guidelines - Workforce Housing

+- 6. Qualifying Households Definitions of qualifying households (moderate income households) shall be determined by the U.S. Department of Housing and Urban Development and shall be adjusted annually or as appropriate. - 7.
+Water and Sewer Not withstanding the requirements of the Workforce Housing Density Bonus above, all projects utilizing the workforce housing bonus must be programmed to be served by both public water and public sewer prior to the issuance of a Certificate of Occupancy on the project. - 8.
+Compatibility Any density increase shall be compatible with existing, proposed, or planned surrounding development.